Rational social distancing in epidemics with uncertain vaccination timing: Results

-The results presented below are numerical solutions of \cref{dimlessgeneral,eq:M,eq:value_equations,eq:value_equations_bc,eq:control,eq:eta_soln2} with the same standard forward-backward sweep approach \cite{OptimalControlBook} as used for the sharp vaccination timing.
-In practice, however, we find that it is necessary to first introduce a rescaling of the economic values to avoid problems with numerical divergences, see SI, section \nameref{sec:rescaling} for details.
+The results discussed here are numerical solutions of \cref{dimlessgeneral,eq:M,eq:value_equations,eq:value_equations_bc,eq:control,eq:eta_soln_main_text} with $i_0 = 3\cdot 10^{-8}$ via the same standard forward-backward sweep approach \cite{OptimalControlBook} as used for the sharp vaccination timing.
+In practice, however, we find that it is necessary to first introduce a rescaling of the economic values to avoid problems with numerical divergences, see SI, section D for details.
 We stress again that we calculate the equilibrium behaviour given a certain vaccination probability distribution $p(t)$ for any given time $t$ on the condition that vaccination has not yet occurred at that time.
-A vaccinated individual would exhibit behaviour $k=\kappa^*$.
+A vaccinated individual would exhibit behaviour $\kappa=\kappa^*$.
 To facilitate comparison of the results for different probability distributions with each other, we present the results with respect to the expected vaccination time $\av{t_v} = (n+1)\tau$ and not $\tau$ directly.

-In comparison to the cases with precisely known vaccination time, the equilibrium behaviour for $p = p_0$ varies more evenly with $\langle t_v \rangle$, see \cref{fig:p0} (d-f).
-It is however still qualitatively similar in that shorter $\langle t_v \rangle$ encourages stronger social distancing.
+In contrast to the cases when there is a precisely known vaccination time, \cref{fig:p0} A-C, the equilibrium behaviour for $p = p_0$ varies more smoothly with $\langle t_v \rangle$, see \cref{fig:p0} D-F. It is however still qualitatively similar -- smaller $\langle t_v \rangle$ results in stronger social distancing.
 Even for very large $\langle t_v \rangle$, e.g. $\langle t_v \rangle = 100$, we observe increased social distancing with respect to the no-vaccination case owing to the fact that the vaccination probability distribution at early times is non-zero.
 We also note that even for $t>\av{t_v}$, i.e. when the vaccination event is overdue, there still exists an incentive to social distance more strongly than in the no-vaccination scenario.
+For $p(t) = p_1(t)$, the results are qualitatively similar to those for $p_0$, see \cref{fig:p0} G-I, even though the probability distribution looks quite different, exhibiting a peak.
+The same is true for $p_{10}$ and $p_{40}$, see \cref{fig:all} for a side-by-side comparison.
+Qualitatively similar trends are observed for the social optimum as well, see \cref{fig:opt_vary_tf_alpha=100_lots}.